-We spotlight three best-in-class online SLPA programsbelow to help jumpstart your school search.
-Each school profiled offers high-quality programming complete with the flexible delivery methods, affordable tuition rates, and certification prep resources you need to become a skilled SLPA.
+Our Best of 2023 rankings list below can help you get started in your search to find the best-in-class online SLPA programs.
+Each school listed offers high-quality programming complete with the flexible delivery methods, affordable tuition rates, and certification prep resources you need to become a skilled SLPA.
 Discover what sets each school apart and learn more about what a typical program entails.

 Types of SLPA Programs Offered Online

 Online speech-language pathology assistant programs offer several entry points to accommodate a variety of circumstances and educational levels.
 Wherever you are and whatever your background, the program types detailed below extend convenient options that build the skills and knowledge needed for SLPA certification.

 What Do You Learn in a Speech Language Pathology Assistant Program Online?

 Online SLPA programs qualify students for work under the direction of a certified speech-language pathologist.
 As support personnel, SLPAs provide supervised clinical services to help patients manage or overcome a range of speech and language disorders that impact communication and social functioning.
 When you enroll in an SLPA program, you receive training and instruction in allied health that empowers you to fulfill those responsibilities.
 Topics covered range from theory-based courses in phonetics and audiological science to hands-on experiences in lab and therapy settings.

 Some of the skills and knowledge you can expect to gain in online speech-language pathology assistant programs include: